winkeung/C-Concepts/C_Concepts_Part1.md

 The number of blue marks between black marks is affected by the number of bits in fraction field.
 The no. of blue marks between any neighbouring black marks are the same.

-The largest and smallest(above zero) number and its significant digits when written without the exponent.
+The largest and smallest(above zero) number and its significant binary digits when written without using exponent.

 ![Alt text](./digits.svg)